vatpac-technology/sops/docs/enroute/Melbourne Centre/BLA.md

     If choosing *not* to provide a top down service, consider publishing an **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.
 The *More ATIS* plugin has a formatted Zulu ATIS message.

 #### ES TCU
 When **ESA** is offline, the restricted airspace within R360 is deactivated and the airspace is administered by BLA and HUO(WON).

-BLA is **not permitted** to provide a [top-down service](../../../aerodromes/classc/EastSale); only HUO(WON) can do this, and they must coordinate with BLA if they are doing so.
+!!! note
+    BLA does not assume the ES TCU in the absence of ESA.
+Assumption of the ES TCU is the responsibility of HUO(WON).
+Controllers may choose to verbally coordinate the release of the ES TCU to either sector/subsector.

 ## Sector Responsibilities
 ### Eildon Weir (ELW)